flyingcircusio/backy/README.txt

 Backy is designed to use all of the available storage and network bandwidth by running several instances in parallel.
-The backing storage must be prepared for this kind of load.
+The backing storage must be prepared for this kind of (mixed) load.
 Finding optimal settings needs a bit of experimentation given that hardware and load profiles differ from site to site.
 The following section contains a few points to start off.

 Storage backend